antoinearnoud/book-fortran/chapter2.md

 gfortran -o myprogr_exe myprogramf90
 ```

-This tells the compiler to call the output file `myprog_exe`.
+This tells the compiler to name the output file `myprog_exe`.
 It uses the _flag_ \(or option\) `-o` followed by the argument to this flag.
 You can use any name you want for the executable file.

 To compile a program with modules or a library, see next chapters.

 ### 3. Executing the code

 It is only when executing the file that the code will be executed and the computations run.
-To execute the file type in the terminal
+To execute the file, type in the terminal

 ```bash
 ./a